Got a Media Request? How the COFA Communications Department Can Help

 - Ask upfront about their deadline, but you can then schedule a time to talk so you can prepare, if needed within that window.

 - Control the conversation: You are the expert

 - Use bridging – “Let me answer you by saying that…”

 - Repeat, repeat, repeat

 - Use “flags” to underscore important statements – “The bottom line is…”

 - Never guess: Offer to get back with numbers or facts if you are unsure

-- If the reporter asks for documents and you are unsure if you should provide them, please refer the reporter to your public affairs contact.
+- If the reporter asks for documents and you are unsure if you should provide them, please refer the reporter to your communications department contact.

 - Avoid jargon or technical terms

 - Don’t lose your temper or engage in an argument